 Gaming Graphics Cards

-Gaming Graphics Cards are the ones that you normally see in the market or online ecommerce sites.
+Gaming Graphics Cards are the ones that you normally see in the market or on online e-commerce sites.
 These are commercial graphics cards and are generally meant for playing games.
-However, they can also be used for work involving graphics applications / softwares and other work like video editing, photo editing etc. But if you want to work with high-end graphics applications or graphics designing tools then you need a professional or workstation graphics card.
+However, they can also be used for work involving graphics applications/software and other work like video editing, photo editing, etc. But if you want to work with high-end graphics applications or graphics designing tools then you need a professional or workstation graphics card.

 Workstation Graphics Cards

-Workstation Graphics Cards are also known as professional graphics cards and they are used for running high-end graphics applications or CAD, CAE, CAM softwares that includes AutoCAD, Solidworks, Catia, NX, Maya etc. These graphics cards are not meant for gaming and they are more expensive than gaming graphics cards.
-Workstation Graphics Cards posses lot of computational power which is measured in TFLOPS or Tera Floating Point Operations per Second.
-Both Nvidia and AMD offers powerful workstation graphics cards for professional use.
+Workstation Graphics Cards are also known as professional graphics cards and they are used for running high-end graphics applications or CAD, CAE, and CAM software that includes AutoCAD, Solidworks, Catia, NX, Maya, etc. These graphics cards are not meant for gaming and they are more expensive than gaming graphics cards.
+Workstation Graphics Cards possess a lot of computational power which is measured in TFLOPS or Tera Floating Point Operations per Second.
+Both Nvidia and AMD offer powerful workstation graphics cards for professional use.
 These graphics cards are also used in high-end servers.

-Well here I have explained about the various types of graphics cards based on different factors.
+Well, here I have tried my best to explain the various types of graphics cards based on different factors.
 If you have any queries about them then you can reach me by leaving a comment below.